joshtynjala/actionscript-3.0-developers-guide/display/working-with-inverse-kinematics/index.md

 spring settings have no effect.

 Spring damping is a percent value from the default 0 (no resistance) to 100 (heavily damped).
-Damping changes the amount of time between a bone’s initial movement and its return to a rest position.
+Damping changes the amount of time between a bone's initial movement and its return to a rest position.

 You can check to see if springs are enabled for an IKArmature object by checking its `IKArmature.springsEnabled` property.
 The other spring properties and methods belong to individual IKJoint objects.
 A joint can be enabled for angular rotation and translation along the x- and y-axes.
-You can position a rotational joint’s spring angle with `IKJoint.setSpringAngle` and a translational joint’s spring position with `IKJoint.setSpringPt`.
+You can position a rotational joint's spring angle with `IKJoint.setSpringAngle` and a translational joint's spring position with `IKJoint.setSpringPt`.

 This example selects a bone by name and identifies its tailJoint.
 The code tests